Belonging and Inclusion Station

 Inquiry

-Upon receipt of a written concern, the BIA will gather information about the incident.
-They will speak with the concerned person and their supervising adult, as well as any available witnesses.
-If applicable, the BIA will conduct meetings with the subject of concern separately and privately.
+Upon receiving a written concern, the BIA will gather information by speaking with the concerned person, their supervising adult (if the concerned person is a student), and any available witnesses.
+If applicable, the BIA will meet separately and privately with the subject of concern.

 Resolution